SiGiL-Cpp/CppCraft/pages/02-types.md

 Remember how the syntax is `type identifier {value};`?
-Now, the type of `pi` is `const float`, which means it is a floating-point value that is meant to never change, or a "read-only floatin-point".
+Now, the type of `pi` is `const float`, which means it is a floating-point value that is meant to never change, or a "read-only floating-point".

 ```aside> constexpr
 `constexpr` is a different keyword in C++.
 Contrary to `const`, `constexpr` is